MicahElliott/QWERkey/README.md

 ## Tips & Tools

-Rather than the clever `C-h`, get used to `BSP` again -- it's in a decent spot now (though still the farthest QWERkey to reach for!).
+Rather than the clever `C-h`, there's now a decently placed `BSP` (though still the farthest QWERkey to reach for!).
 Years ago, I fell in love with `C-h` for backspace in terminals and Vim, but it was maddening not having it outside the editor, popping up history or who-knows-what.
 Now it's reachable, and works everywhere.
+But even better is the `Q-` based Backspace, once you get used to it -- a very short movement for two pinkies.

 Key chords are hard enough to get right with one hand.
 Don't spread them across two.
 Any sequence should be attainable with a single